mogill/ems/README.md

 # Extended Memory Semantics (EMS)

-EMS makes possible shared memory multithreaded parallelism in Node.js.
+EMS makes possible shared memory multithreaded parallelism in Node.js (and soon Python).

 ### <em>EMS is targeted at problems too large for one core, but too small for a scalable cluster.</em>

 A modern multicore server has 16-32 cores and over 200GB of memory, equivalent to an entire rack of systems from a few years ago.
-As a consequence, jobs requiring a cluster of servers running Map-Reduce 5 years ago can now be performed entirely in shared memory on a single server without using distributed programming.
+As a consequence, jobs formerly requiring a Map-Reduce cluster can now be performed entirely in shared memory on a single server without using distributed programming.

-## Current Support Status

-The V8 bindings used in the native C parts of EMS have fallen out of date with the current V8 API and EMS no longer compiles.
-However, over the next few weeks (planned release date of January 4, 2016), we plan to re-implement them with NAN to be forward-compatible with all future versions of Node.
-Additionally, many bug fixes and ES6 features will be implemented.

-EMS has waited patiently for the widespread adoption of technologies like persistent and Non-Volatile Memory (NVM), these are now on system vendor roadmaps and are only a few years away from going mainstream.
-We are dedicated to supporting [pmem.io](http://pmem.io/), but need access to development prototype systems.
-If you can help us get access to systems with advanced memory architectures, we are very anxious to work with you!

-Please check back January 4, 2016 for the new EMS release!

 ## Types of Concurrency